The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 • Price of an Edging Sander: Can vary greatly and comes up to a $1000.

-A wood sander can be ideal for cabinet making.
-This is mostly because cabinetries usually end up with built-in and interlocking components, which are most appropriately sanded by Belt Sanders.
 Similarly, belt sanders for woods can also be used for finishing off furniture pieces.
 It is also perfect when it comes to removing previous finishes such as those of paint or varnish.

 Main image for the section 'How to use a wood sander?'